-The values shown in our tool come from theby Institute of Medicine.
-Remember that those are only the rule-of-thumb values, and the actual amount you need may depend on many other factors than gender and age: lifestyle, body size, ambient temperature, climate, your physical activity, metabolism rate, and general health condition.
+The values shown in our tool come from theby the Institute of Medicine.
+Remember that those are only the rule-of-thumb values, and the actual amount you need may depend on many other factors than gender and age: lifestyle, body size, ambient temperature, climate, physical activity, metabolism rate, and general health condition.

 Water is essential for life.
-It covers 71% of the planet's surface, our bodies contain around 50-75% of that molecule (check our total body water calculator to find out yours); moreover, we can survive only a couple of days without water.
+It covers 71% of the planet's surface, and our bodies contain around 50-75% of that molecule (check our total body water calculator to find out yours); moreover, we can survive only a couple of days without water.

-- reduced strength and athletic performance
+- Reduced strength and athletic performance;

-- loss of appetite
+- Loss of appetite;

-- decreased urine volume, darker color
+- Decreased urine volume, darker color;

-- unexplained tiredness, confusion
+- Unexplained tiredness, confusion;

-- and even seizures
+- Purple fingernails; and even